biocompute-objects/BCO_Documentation/provenance-domain.md

 ### 2.1.5 Inheritance/derivation "derived_from"

-If the object is derived from another, this field will specify the parent object, in the form of the ‘objectid’.
+If the object is derived from another, this field will specify the parent object, in the form of the ‘BCO_ID’.
 If the object inherits only from the base BioCompute Object or a type definition than the value here is null.

 ```json
 "derived_from" : null,